(Perilla frutescens var. frutescens)

-Perilla frutescens (L.) Britton is the correct and accepted scientific name for the Beefsteak Plant.
-It was named and described ad such by Nathaniel Lord Britton in Memoirs of the Torrey Botanical Club in 1894.
+Perilla frutescens (L.) Britton is the accepted scientific name for the Beefsteak Plant.
+It was named and described as such by Nathaniel Lord Britton in Memoirs of the Torrey Botanical Club in 1894.
 It was first named Ocimum frutescens by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Perilla L., was named and described as such by Carl von Linnaeus in the sixth edition of Species Plantarum in 1764.

 The above distribution map for Perilla frutescens is from Plants of the World Online.
-Areas in green are where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America also includes the state of Washington.
+Areas in green are where the species is native and purple is where it has been introduced.
+The map on the USDA Plants Database for the United States and Canada also includes the state of Washington.

 The stems of this species are a greenish-purple color and have downward-facing hairs (retrorse pubescent).
 The stems are 4-angled and have a median grove on each side.
 Plants normally produce many branches which terminate with flowers.